nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 }
 ```

 In this example, `createCountdown` is a simple factory function.
-From this function we return an _iterator_ object.
+From this function, we return an _iterator_ object.
 In fact, the object implements the _iterator protocol_ defined above.
 Note that the returned object implements a `next()` method and that this method returns either `{done: true}` or `{done: false, value: someNumber}`.

 Let's see now how can we use this object to extract all the values: